mdibl/biocore_documentation/intro_to_geo.md

 # Introduction to GEO

 ## Learning Objectives

-* Acquire a sense of what the GEO is used for, and why it's important
+* Get an idea of what GEO is used for, and how it can supplement research
-* Become familier with GEO Datasets and Profiles
+* Understand the difference between user-submitted and NCBI curated material
 * Learn how to construct a GEO query, and download expression data directly to either a local or remote machine

-## What is GEO?
+## Summary

 <p>

-The Gene Expression Omnibus, also known as GEO, is a vast online repository of expression data.
-It is primarily composed of user submitted experimental microarray and next-generation sequencing data, but also contains permutations of experimental data; curated and expanded upon by NCBI in the forms of GEO Datasets and Profiles.
-In addition to functioning as an experimental archive, NCBI provides a robust suite of tools for further analysis and exploration of submitted data.
+* The Gene Expression Omnibus, also known as GEO, is a large online repository of expression data
+* Primarily composed of user submitted experimental microarray and next-generation sequencing data
+* Also contains permutations of experimental data; curated and expanded upon by NCBI in the forms of GEO Datasets and Profiles
+* In addition to functioning as an experimental archive, NCBI provides a robust suite of tools for further analysis and exploration of submitted data

 </p>